-How to download the data: To download data, please click on the link below.
-You will be taken through a brief registration process, completion of which will link you directly to the data download page.
-If you have previously registered, click on the registration link and you will be given the option to sign in using your email address and return directly to the data download page:
+To download data, please click on the link below to be taken through a brief registration process.
+If you have previously registered, click on the registration link and you will be given the option to sign in using your email address and return directly to the data download page.
+CLICK HERE to register and download data.

 The Duke Lemur Center requires identifying information about researchers, students, and educators who download data so that we can demonstrate levels of use to funding agencies.
 Your registration information will only be used by the DLC for these purposes and will not be shared with a third party.